The celestial spectacles above Houston continue with one of the biggest meteor showers of the year is set to light up the skies later this weekend.

-Viewable from anywhere in the Northern Hemisphere, the Perseid meteor shower is produced upon Earth’s annual passage through a belt of debris left behind by the Swift-Tuttle comet.
-It is known by astronomers and zealous stargazers as one of the best celestial shows of the year with more than 60 bright meteors visible per hour during the shower’s peak.
+Viewable from anywhere in the Northern Hemisphere, the Perseid Meteor Shower is produced upon Earth’s annual passage through a belt of debris left behind by the Swift-Tuttle comet.

 The first record of this phenomenon can be traced back to 36 AD.
 Since then, numerous references to the showers have been recorded throughout the millennia.
 The showers get their name from the Perseus constellation of their origin.